mackersD/webroot_auth_demo/README.md

 To run the demo:

-1. In Windows, run the .exe. file in the /dist folder
+1. In Windows, run the .exe. file in the /dist folder.

 To run the dev environment: